Yfatou/Scrape/README.md

  - Scrapping the website and save desired articles.
  - Add personal notes to the saved articles.

-Click here xxx to access to the deployed version of the app.
+Click here https://yfatou-scrape.herokuapp.com/ to access to the deployed version of the app.

 ## How to scrap the food section of the New York Times website!